Quansight/Quansight-website/apps/labs/posts/sparse-array-ecosystem.md

 1. It's simple to implement.
 2. If the constituent arrays are stored as lists, one can easily append a new coordinate.
 However, we risk working with out-of-order indices that way.
 3. Storage is near-optimal (for hyper-sparse arrays).
+4. Iterating in-order is possible if the constituent arrays are sorted.

 Here are some disadvantages: